qdev89/StellaRougeGame/README.md

 - **Choice & Consequence System**: Meaningful decisions that shape each run
 - **Boss Arenas**: Unique battle environments with hazards and special mechanics for each boss
 - **Boss Rewards**: Defeat bosses to earn powerful upgrades, credits, and ship unlocks
-- **Subsystem Synergy Grid**: A 3×3 grid of ship subsystems that create powerful effects when compatible upgrades are adjacent (coming soon)
+- **Subsystem Synergy Grid**: A 3×3 grid of ship subsystems that create powerful effects when compatible upgrades are adjacent
 - **Nemesis System**: The final boss evolves based on how you defeated previous sector bosses (coming soon)

 ## How to Play